SanchesIH/mnist-digit-classification/README.md

 ## Project Overview
 The goal of this project is to build and train a **Convolutional Neural Network (CNN)** to classify handwritten digits from the MNIST dataset.
 The MNIST dataset is a widely used benchmark in machine learning, consisting of 28x28 grayscale images of digits (0-9).
 This project serves as a hands-on introduction to:
-- **PyTorch** for building and training neural networks.
-- **CNNs** for image classification tasks.
-- Best practices for organizing machine learning projects.